RaincloudTheDragon/BasedPlayblast/README.md

 ## What's new in v0.2.3

-- No more hanging on playblast
 - Updater in addon preferences
 - Fixed manual scene range bug

 ## Planned features:

 - Configurable settings so defaults can be set by end user (default prefix, etc)
+- sequencer audio/video strips support

 ## Feel free to report bugs